 An example of a company such as Apple, which has a strong corporate image, names all its products with “i” before it to align its new products with the existing corporate identity/image that Apple carries.

 Such examples include the iPod, iPhone, etc.

-Another example is with a fish called the Patagonian toothfish.
+Another example is a fish called the Patagonian toothfish.
 In 1977, they started calling this fish the “Chilean Sea Bass” in restaurants to make it more attractive to seafood consumers.

 The name should align with the mission statement, actual product, price, target audience, brand, and other components discussed in the Marketing Framework.

 The fourth step to successfully positioning a product is to determine the logo.

 Just like the name, the logo should align with the brand to help position it in the minds of the target audience.